 Huauzontle (Chenopodium nuttalliae) is also known as cabellera de amaranto is native to Mexico.
 It is commonly consumed in central Mexico.
 I have eaten it slightly battered and fried in corn flour topped with a tomato sauce and in fried tortillas.
 For a larger image of huauzontle click here.
 For a larger image of huauzontle closeup click here.

-Huitlacoche or cuitlacoche and sometimes referred to as Mexican truffle.
-Huitlacoche is actually corn smut which is caused by a fungus that will kill the plant.
+Huitlacoche, sometimes spelled as cuitlacoche or in English, corn smut or smut of maize, is a fungus (Ustilago maydis) derived from the corn ear or maize ear.[huitlacoche1]
 In Mexico huitlacoche is considered a delicacy.
 For a larger image of huitlacoche click here.

-Icaco also known as chrysobalanus icaco is native to North and South America.
+Icaco (Chrysobalanus icaco) is native to North and South America.
 Icacos are slightly sweet with little flavor.
 Don't eat the seed.
 For a larger image of icacos click here.

 Jamaica or Flor de jamaica is called hibiscus in English.
 The flowers of jamaica are made into a tea which is served cold and sweetened.
 Sometimes jamaica is made into a jam, which tastes like cranberries.
 Many believe that jamaica has medicinal powers which include treating urinary infections.
-In Mexico there are at least two varieties jamaica, a dark red variety and a red variety.
+In Mexico there are at least two varieties jamaica, a dark red variety and a red variety; I have tried both and I find there is no difference in flavor.
 For a larger image of jamaica plant click here.
 For a larger image of jamaica negra click here.
 For a larger image of jamaica roja click here.

 Jícama is known as jicama or Mexican turnip in English.
 Jícama originates from Mexico.
 Jícama can be eaten raw or cooked but the peel needs to be removed first.
 Usually they are cut up into the size of carrot sticks and eaten raw with hot sauce.
 They can also be fried like french fries, I tried this once and they were o.k. but I never bothered to make them again.
 For a larger image of jícama click here.